 Calcium and phosphorus levels in the blood vary over the fasting duration but generally remain within the normal limits and are virtually unchanged by the end of the fast.
 The same goes for plasma urea and creatinine, which are widely used measures of kidney function.
 Sodium, potassium, chloride and bicarbonate were all unchanged and in the normal range.
 In this study, uric acid remains stable although other studies have shown some increased uric acid.

 Serum magnesium levels did decrease in this study.
 This is consistent with what we see clinically in our clinic as well.
-It seems to be especially prevalent in diabetics.
+It seems to be especially prevalent in patients with diabetes.
 99% of the body’s magnesium is intracellular and not measured by blood levels.
 In this study, researchers took the extra step of measuring the magnesium content within the cells and the erythrocyte Mg levels remained firmly in the normal range.
 Nevertheless, we often supplement with magnesium to be on the safe side.
 Epsom salt baths are good for this.

 The ancient secret